fifteenfortyfive/website/mcsn_supervisor/README.md

 This project is written in Python with a virtual environment set up to isolate its dependencies and keep your system clean.
 The only required tooling outside of this project is [`asdf`](https://asdf-vm.com), a language-agnostic version manager used across this repository for managing tool versions (e.g., Python, Crystal, Node) for each project independently.

-An `initialize` script is provided at `./scripts/initialize` to automatically ensure that asdf is set up correctly, install the tools necessary for running this project, and creating the virtual environment with requirements installed.
+An `initialize` script is provided at `./scripts/initialize` to automatically ensure that asdf is set up correctly, install the tools necessary for running this project, and create the virtual environment with requirements installed.
+It will also generate the `mcsn` executable.

 ```
 ./scripts/initialize